clarkevansteenderen/CBC_Tutorials/Tutorial_4/Tut4_SSR.md

 Let’s get the pairwise FST and Jost’s D values, as reported in Table 3 of the Hopper paper.
 We’ll use the PopGenReport package.
+The pairwise FST and Jost's D values measure the fraction/proportion of allelic variation/differention among populations.
+The higher the value, the more genetically distant they are from each other.

 ``` r
 # First, we need to convert the original neochetina_b data into a genind object using the genclone2genind() function: